Ports of Call

 Local time is GMT -4.

+The Zika virus has been linked to Grenada, so travellers should take precautions against mosquito bites and unprotected sexual contact.
+Pregnant woman are especially at risk, and are advised not to travel to Grenada.
 Dengue fever is common in Latin America and the Caribbean and cases have been reported in Grenada.
-A yellow fever vaccination certificate is required from travellers over 1 year of age coming from countries with risk of yellow fever transmission.
-Good medical care is available in Grenada and Carriacou but most doctors and hospitals expect payment in cash, regardless of travel health insurance.
+A yellow fever vaccination certificate is required from travellers over one year of age coming from countries with risk of yellow fever transmission.
+Travellers should also consider vaccinations for hepatitis A and hepatitis B, and those planning to eat outside of hotels and restaurants may want to get a typhoid vaccination.
+Good medical care is available in the urban areas of Grenada but most doctors and hospitals expect payment in cash, regardless of travel health insurance.
 Grenada doesn't have a decompression chamber for divers; the nearest decompression chambers are in Tobago and Barbados, 30 minutes away by air ambulance.
 The water in Grenada is clean and safe to drink.

-Tipping is common in Grenada and hospitality industry professionals rely on tips for a living.
+Tipping is common in Grenada and many hospitality industry professionals largely rely on tips for a living.
 Crew of sailing charters should be tipped 10 to 15 percent of the total cost.
 If a service charge is not included on a restaurant bill a 10 percent tip is customary.
-Bellhops usually receive US$1 per bag and taxi drivers usually receive 10 to 15 percent of the fare.
+Bellhops usually receive about US$1 per bag, and taxi drivers usually receive 10 to 15 percent of the fare.

 Most visits to Grenada are trouble-free.
-Petty crime is prevalent so travellers should be vigilant and not carry their travel documents or large amounts of cash or jewellery on them and avoid isolated areas after dark.
+Petty crime is prevalent so travellers should be vigilant and shouldn't carry their travel documents or large amounts of cash or jewellery on them.
+Isolated areas, including beaches, should be avoided after dark.

-Homosexuality is discreet in Grenada and generally it is a good idea to avoid displays of public affection.
+Some homosexual acts are illegal in Grenada and gay couples should avoid displays of public affection.
 It is also an offence to wear camouflage clothing and there are severe penalties for all drug offences.

 When conducting business in Grenada, dress should be formal and meetings should be arranged in advance.
 Business cards are usually exchanged at meetings and English is widely spoken in business circles.
 Business hours are 8am to 4pm Monday to Friday.
 Many offices are closed between 12pm and 1pm for lunch.